IBM/unitxt/docs/no_installation_usage.rst

   dataset = load_dataset('unitxt/data', 'card=cards.wnli,num_demos=3,demos_pool_size=100')

-Now the source source text (input to the model) of the first sample in the training set has in-context examples:
+Now the source text (input to the model) of the first sample in the training set has in-context examples:

 .. code-block:: python